JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_services.md

 The *IntelliJ Platform* offers three types of services: _application level_ services, _project level_ services and _module level_ services.

+## Light Service

+Service that is not going to be overridden.
+No need to register it in a `plugin.xml`.

+To register: annotate class using [@Service](https://github.com/JetBrains/intellij-community/blob/master/platform/core-api/src/com/intellij/openapi/components/Service.java) annotation.
+If service is written in Java and not Kotlin, mark class as `final`.

+Restrictions:

+* constructor injection is not supported (since it is deprecated), but project level service can define constructor that accepts `Project`, and module level `Module`.
+* if service it is a [PersistentStateComponent](https://www.jetbrains.org/intellij/sdk/docs/basics/persisting_state_of_components.html), roaming must be disabled (`roamingType` is set to `RoamingType.DISABLED`).
+* service class must be `final`.

 ## How to Declare a Service?

 To declare a service, you can use the following extension points in the IntelliJ Platform: